Thank You, Sickle Cell

 I would literally repeat statements like “please don’t get sick, please don’t get sick.”
 Over and over again.
 Instead of worrying about the unknown, I now try to affirm positive statements such as ‘I am healthy’, ‘I am well.’
 ‘I am strong’ ‘I am brave.’
-And my go-to’s when I am in hospital or managing pain at home ‘I Can Handle it.’ and ‘I’ve got this.’
+And my go-to’s when I am in the hospital or managing pain at home is ‘I Can Handle it.’ and ‘I’ve got this.’

 2. Focus on recovering

 When in a crisis and/or in hospital, it can sometimes be difficult to focus on anything other than the pain.
 Still, I try my best to take my mind somewhere else and focus on all the things I will do once I have recovered.
-I think about going out to dinner, dancing, being able to see my God Children, family, and friends.
-Fundamentally, all the things that make me happy is what I picture doing.
+I think about going out to dinner, dancing, and being able to see my God Children, family, and friends.
+Fundamentally, all the things that make me happy are what I picture doing.

 3. List of gratitude